-For women who have to have a mastectomy as part of their breast cancer treatment plan, a mastectomy pillow is small item that will bring them great comfort.
+For women who have a mastectomy as part of their breast cancer treatment plan, using a mastectomy pillow is a small item that will bring them great comfort.

 I already shared a tutorial on how to make a chemo port pillow, and this mastectomy pillow is another easy-to-make option to create and donate to local hospitals, clinics, and nonprofits in need.

 Across the internet, there are several different shapes and patterns used to create this pillow.

 After talking to one of the team members at Bay Area Cancer Connection, however, I learned that one pillow shape is better than the others when it comes to overall comfort and use.

 So this mastectomy pillow sewing tutorial will walk you through how to make a heart-shaped pillow that has space to easily put under one’s arm.

 Like most simple pillows, making a mastectomy pillow requires minimal materials.